byterubpay/meta/api/lightwallet_rest.md

 > `payment_id` is omitted if the transaction had none.
 It is decrypted when the
 > encrypted form is used.
 The decryption may be incorrect - if the transaction
 > was TO another address, then this will be random bytes.
 This happens
-> frequently with outgoing payment ids; the received XMR in the transaction is
+> frequently with outgoing payment ids; the received BTR in the transaction is
 > change and the payment id is for the real recipient.

 > `mixin` does not include the real spend - this is the number of dummy inputs.